dino-/git-notes/git-notes.md

 you can use the `git status` output to coach you on what to do to undo something that's in-progress (restore working copy, un-stage something, etc..)

+## Reverting

+To revert multiple commits as a unit, do them separately like this

+    $ git revert --no-commit D
+    $ git revert --no-commit C
+    $ git revert --no-commit B
+    $ git commit -m "the commit message for all of them"

 ## Going back to a prior state of the repo